MateoRodriguez0/MateoRodriguez0/README.md

 <br><br>

 - :school: I am a sixth semester student at the Faculty of [Technology in software development](https://tecnologicocomfenalco.edu.co/tecnologia-en-desarrollo-de-software) in the [technological university foundation of comfenalco](https://tecnologicocomfenalco.edu.co/).
-- :student: I'm currently learning how to create microservices with `spring cloud` and `netflix eureka`.
 - :nerd_face:Always 'learning new things'.
 - :thinking: I am currently open to a new 'job opportunity'.
 - :boom: You can visit [my website](https://leanunpoco.blogspot.com/).